 Intention and goals

-- Identify what the expectations are of the investment committee, organization and stakeholders.
+- Identify what the expectations are of the investment committee, organisation and stakeholders.

 - Decide which of the UN SDGs you want to target.